harnold8/plume_signatures/README.md

-Model data in form of trajectory and global magnetic field data
+Model data in form of trajectory (".txt") and global magnetic field (".silo") data